 - Ultrasound.
 This noninvasive procedure uses sound waves to produce images of structures of the body.

 - Magnetic resonance imaging (MRI).
 If more detail is needed, your health care provider may recommend an MRI, which uses radio waves and a strong magnetic field to create cross-sectional images of the body.
 This method requires medicine to prevent the child from moving during the scan.
 This is called sedation.

 Treatment is unnecessary for a simple sacral dimple.

 Preparing for an appointment

-In general, your child won't need to see a doctor for a sacral dimple.
+In general, your child will not need to see a health care provider for a sacral dimple.
 If you have questions about the sacral dimple, you can also bring these up at your child's routine office visits.

-Some questions you might want to ask your child's doctor include:
+Some questions you might want to ask your child's health care provider include:

 - Does my child need any tests to be sure there's no other cause?

 - Does the area need any special cleaning or care?